 Dmitry joined Watsi on April 7th, 2014.
-Six years ago, Dmitry became the 115th member to automatically support a new Watsi patient every month.
-Since then, 6,357 more people have become monthly donors!
-Dmitry's most recent donation traveled 8,800 miles to support Samphors, a business woman from Cambodia, to fund myringoplasty surgery to restore her hearing.
+Seven years ago, Dmitry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dmitry's most recent donation traveled 8,500 miles to support Erick, a seven-month-old boy from Kenya, to fund surgery for his birth condition.

 Dmitry has funded healthcare for 91 patients in 12 countries.